-If you're a young person in foster care, the juvenile justice system or in another out-of-home-care setting, and you are lesbian, gay, bisexual, transgender or questioning (LGBTQ) or living with HIV, you have the right to be treated with respect and to feel safe.
+If you're a young person in foster care, the juvenile justice system or another out-of-home-care setting, and you are lesbian, gay, bisexual, transgender or questioning (LGBTQ) or living with HIV, you have the right to feel safe and to be treated with respect.

 You have a right to be free from anti-LGBTQ verbal and physical harassment and discrimination.

 - Caseworkers, staff, foster parents and other service providers may not subject you to harassment.

 - They have a responsibility to protect you from mental, emotional, physical and sexual harm in your placement, school and community.

 - Service providers should not ignore harassment or abuse against you because you are LGBTQ or living with HIV.
 This must be taken as seriously as harassment or abuse against other youth.